UbuntuBudgie/eon-gtk-theme/README.md

-## Eon Themes
+# Eon Themes

-Eon is a flat Material Design theme for GTK 3, GTK 2 and Gnome-Shell which supports GTK 3 and GTK 2 based desktop environments like Gnome, Unity, Budgie, Pantheon, XFCE, Mate, etc.
+Eon is a flat Material Design theme for GTK 3, GTK 2 and GNMOME Shell which supports GTK 3 and GTK 2 based desktop environments like Budgie, GNOME, Unity7, Pantheon, XFCE, MATE, etc.

 Eon is designed primarily for the Budgie Desktop.

-This theme is based on Flat-Plat gtk theme of nana-4.
-Thanks nana-4 sincerely for his great job!
+This theme is based [Vimix GTK theme](https://github.com/vinceliuice/vimix-gtk-themes), which itself is based on on [Materia (formerly Flat-Plat) GTK theme](https://github.com/nana-4/materia-theme) by [nana-4](https://github.com/nana-4).
+Thanks [nana-4](https://github.com/nana-4) sincerely for his great job!

 ## Info

 ### GTK+ 3.20 or later

-### GTK2 engines requirment
+### GTK2 engines requirement
 - GTK2 engine Murrine 0.98.1.1 or later.
 - GTK2 pixbuf engine or the gtk(2)-engines package.